jnnkhrtmnn/ml-blueprint-arch/README.md

 activate the environment using
 `conda activate blueprint`,\
-then `cd` to the root folder of your project and install all requirements with `conda install -r requirements.txt`
+then `cd` to the root folder of your project and install all requirements with `conda install -r requirements.txt`.

-## Data & Training
+## Data genertion
-In the same cd execute `python src/generate_data.py`\
+In the same cd execute `python src/generate_data.py` to generate some artificial data.

+## DA
+There is also a `jupyter notebook` for some EDA.

+## Model training
-and `python src/train.py`
+Run `python src/train.py` in the project root directory.

 ## Run Flask App
-To run the app, simply execute `python app.py`
+To run the app, simply execute `python app.py`.

 ## API test
-Test the API by sending the stored POST request using POSTMAN
+Test the API by sending the stored POST request using POSTMAN.